 This post is not a tutorial on backing up your WordPress.
 There are several methods and no shortage of expertise on the web and YouTube.

 A good backup plugin can be a tremendous time saver, especially when managing multiple sites.
 If you do not have a routine for doing backups, or worry that you might forget, by all means use a plugin that will automatically back up everything on a preset schedule.

 Not all plugins will give you a complete backup or include scheduling.
 Some back up only your files; some back up parts of your database, and some plugins may not be compatible with the hosting server system.

 The fact is you don’t really know how well your backup strategy is working until you need to restore your website.
 It’s a good idea to test it on a testing sub domain.

 I used WP Clone last year when I moved the content of this site to my new domain.
-Cloning and imaging technology is rapidly improving and having an image of your website’s hard drive is emerging as a popular option for transferring websites to new domains or other hosting providers.
+Cloning and imaging technology is improving and having an image of your website’s hard drive is emerging as a popular option for transferring websites to new domains or other hosting providers.
 Especially as it enables faster and easier system restores, particularly of smaller niche sites.
 But time will tell whether this will keep pace with WordPress developments.

 If you go with a cloning plugin, test it from time to time by rebooting the cloning disk on a test sub domain, and make sure the site is functioning as it needs to (not just looks the same).

-At the very least, if you are using WordPress, do use the built-in Import and Export Tool to back up the main content of your site.
-Although this will not save your theme files or settings, at least you will have a backup of the important content of all of your posts and pages.
+At the very least, if you are using WordPress, use the built-in Import and Export Tool to back up the main content of your site.
+Although this will not save your theme files or plugin settings, at least you will have a backup of the important content of all of your posts and pages.
 Themes and plugins can be more readily re-installed or replaced.